robertsundstrom/express-knockout-spa/README.md

 ## Run

+Make sure that you have JSPM installed:

+    $ npm install -g jspm@beta

-To run the application:
+To install and run the application:

-    $ npm install
+    $ npm install   # Installs SystemJS/JSPM dependencies
     $ npm start

 ## Bundling